Petya (NotPetya/Petna Malware), the latest craziness, started this week on June 27, allegedly coming from Ukraine.

 – Most of the victims still remain in Ukraine (more than 12,000 Windows machines).

-– It creates scheduled tasks to reboot after 1 hour and then wipe your MBR; by then, it will try to find more victims in the network.
+– It creates scheduled tasks to reboot after 1 hour and then wipes your MBR; by then, it will try to find more victims in the network.

-After launching the malware, it will destroy the local machine, but then it will try to find more machines on the network.
+After launching the malware, it will destroy the local machine and then try to find more machines on the network.

-This specific malware is doing ARP scan to find more Windows end-points, which makes it limited to the local subnet (can use much better techniques).
+This specific malware is doing ARP scans to find more Windows endpoints, which makes it limited to the local subnet (can use much better techniques).